aleshaleksey/fansys23/skills.md

 ___
 #### Ride

-An entity riding a mount substitutes uses its move to control its mount and its own seat on it.
+An entity riding a mount substitutes/uses its move to control its mount and its own seat on it.
 In return it uses the mount's movement speed and modalities.
 Using a "run" or "sprint" action requires that a rider also uses their action.
 In addition rolls can be made to perform certain particular actions.

 - **Substitute** for "Athletics" or "Acrobatics" for actions that start or end with the rider on the mount.
 For example this includes, dancing, jumping and falling.
 - **Fight**: As a **communicate** action instruct your mount to make its attack.
   - War trained mount: Threshold = 12.
   - Untrained mount: Threshold = 24.
   - An "aggressive" mount will attack of its own accord, whether you want it to or not.
+  - A mount which has used the "run" or "sprint" action cannot take the fight action.
 - **Control**: As a **communicate** action, keep control of your mount in combat.
   - Keep non combat trained mount in combat: Threshold = 24
   - Keep an "aggressive" mount from attacking available targets: Threshold = 16.